Agentase Chemical Agent Detection Kit: Nerve Agent Sensing Biopolymer Wipe

 The Nerve Agent Sensing Biopolymer Wipe acts as a biosensor that is capable of detecting specific nerve agents on surfaces, in solution, and in the air.
 It maintains a dynamic pH equilibrium by utilizing the pH-dependent catalytic activity of a base-producing enzyme and an acid-producing enzyme.
 The production of acid stems from butyrylcholinesterase (BChE)-catalyzed butyrylcholine hydrolysis while the production of base stems from urease-catalyzed urea hydrolysis.
 When both enzyme systems are active, the pH remains constant.
 However, the presence of a nerve agent causes cholinesterase to become inhibited and the hydroxide ion production from urea hydrolysis rapidly increases the pH level.

 The biopolymer wipe has exhibited several notable characteristics, including high sensitivity to CWAs, resistance to high temperatures, an almost-immediate response rate, and a shelf life as long as five years.

 Operation

-Emergency responders could use this kit to conduct surface cross examination for the presence of nerve (G and V series), blood (AC), and blister (AC) agents, acids, bases, aldehydes, and oxidizers.
+Emergency responders could use this kit to conduct surface cross-examination for the presence of nerve (G and V series), blood (AC), blister (AC) agents, acids, bases, aldehydes, and oxidizers.
 The Agentase kit acted similar to a glow stick.
 The operator cracked the ampule inside the sensor barrel which released the enzyme solution into a sponge.
 The sponge was then applied directly to a surface for sample collection.
 Each sensor provided color codes so that chemical detection results could be understood by personnel without extensive training and skills.
-The kit was used in a number of military, law enforcement, and emergency response scenarios.
+The kit was used in several military, law enforcement, and emergency response scenarios.